 Malwarebytes is better for ease of use.
 If you want an antivirus that you can install and forget about, go with Malwarebytes.

 Malwarebytes includes an effective anti-malware engine that uses a huge malware database alongside heuristic analysis to block all kinds of malware threats, including trojans, worms, rootkits, and more.

-Malwarebytes’s real-time protection was able to block 98% of the same malware samples when I turned it on.
+I was impressed with Malwarebytes’s real-time protection.
+It was able to block 98% of the same malware samples when I turned it on.
 It also includes some pretty good exploit protections that work silently in the background.
 Each time, they blocked more exploits than the built-in protections of Edge, Chrome, and Firefox.

 TotalAV uses Avira’s anti-malware engine.
 This is excellent because Avira’s anti-malware engine is among the best on the market.
 Like Malwarebytes, it uses heuristic analysis and a huge malware database, allowing it to find all kinds of malware threats — including zero-day threats.

-I downloaded the same archive containing 1,000s of malware samples that I used to test Malwarebytes, and ran TotalAV’s full system scan.
-Overall, the full system scan took an hour to complete (much faster than Malwarebytes’s 3 hours) and found 99.6% of malware samples — which is better than Malwarebytes.
+TotalAV was able to find 99.6% of malware samples — which is better than Malwarebytes.
+To test it, I downloaded the same archive of malware samples that I used to test Malwarebytes and ran the full system scan.
+Overall, it took an hour to complete (much faster than Malwarebytes’s 3 hours).

 I also really like TotalAV’s real-time protection.
 When I enabled it, the real-time protection blocked every malware sample.
 TotalAV even stopped malware samples in zipped archives, which is cool.

 Malwarebytes vs. TotalAV: Web Security